mwcproject/mwc-qt-wallet/DOC/claiming.md

 Note: some wallets like the Ledger include the address in front of the signature.
 Please take out the address part of the signature.
 For instance if the signature looks like this:

------BEGIN BITCOIN SIGNED MESSAGE-----
-This is an example of a signed message.
 -----BEGIN SIGNATURE-----
 1HZwkjkeaoZfTSaJxDw6aKkxp45agDiEzN
 HNWsH/EpIj40CcJwK0o9Mndbx6ZNqi5uLWA9XOv2sT+9qpopn4wfqG99cIwQ/ws0XSAX8vdBiRle5PtrOshEmgo=